kirilltitov/FDBSwift/README.md

 let transactionFuture: EventLoopFuture<Transaction> = fdb.begin(eventLoop: currentEventLoop)
 ```

-Transaction here is wrapped with an `EventLoopFuture` because this call can fail (no connection, something is wrong, etc.).
+Transaction here is wrapped with an `EventLoopFuture` because this call may fail (no connection, something is wrong, etc.).

 This transaction now supports asynchronous methods (if you try to call asynchronous method on transaction created without `EventLoop`, you will instantly get failed `EventLoopPromise`, so take care).
 Keep in mind that almost all async transaction methods returns not just `EventLoopFuture` with result (or `Void`) inside, but a tuple of result and this very same transaction, because if you'd like to commit it yourself, you must have a reference to it, and it's your job to pass this transaction further while you need it.